 They essentially strike the perfect balance between fearlessness and compassion.

-However, when the proper time is not dedicated to teaching a German Shepherd right from wrong, they may exhibit dominant and sometimes aggressive traits.
+However, when the proper time is not dedicated to teaching a German Shepherd right from wrong, they may exhibit problematic traits.

 Poor breeding can also lead to an unstable temperament.

-Make sure before you bring a new German Shepherd into your life that you know the background of the breed, and how to be a good owner.
+Make sure before you bring a new German Shepherd into your life that you know the background of the breed, research good breeders, and you are willing to do the things necessary to raise a good dog.

 5) Don’t Like Being Left Alone